-The IKEv2-SCSI Cryptographic Algorithms payload contains the following information about the SA to be created:
+If the Authentication step is skipped, the IKEv2-SCSI UT Cryptographic Algorithms payload contains the following information about the SA to be created:

-- a) The cryptographic algorithms selected by the application client; and - b) The usage data (see 7.7.3.5.13) that is specific to the SA.
+- a) The cryptographic algorithms selected by the application client from among those returned in the Device Server Capabilities step; and - b) The usage data (see 7.7.3.5.14) that is specific to the SA.

-If the application client is unable to select a set of algorithms that are appropriate for the intended usage of the SA, the application client should not perform the Key Exchange step to request the creation of an SA.
+If the application client is unable to select a set of algorithms that are appropriate for the intended creation and usage of the SA, the application client should not perform the Key Exchange step to request the creation of an SA.